ASzc/nagoya/README.md

 `section` | The name of the current section
 `secdir` | The subdirectory named `section` in `cfgdir`

-Options with plural key names allow you to specify multiple values, seperated by newlines.
+Options with plural key names allow you to specify multiple values, separated by newlines.

 ## Building Images With `moromi`

 ### Standard images

-Standard image builds use a normal Dockerfile build context on the backend, but some convinence features are provided to reduce code duplication.
+Standard image builds use a normal Dockerfile build context on the backend, but some convenience features are provided to reduce code duplication.
 It's assumed that run/entrypoint commands always use files not already in the image to increase succinctness.

 ### Images from a temporary container system

-The best way to ensure minimal lead time when initalising containers is to include as much of the application as possible in the images.
+The best way to ensure minimal lead time when initialising containers is to include as much of the application as possible in the images.
 While many customisations can easily be accomplished through normal image layering, some configuration is best done against a live system.
 Nagoya allows you to construct a temporary system of containers, execute commands against it, then save the changes into new images.

 Many container systems use volumes to store data.
 Unfortunately, Docker's [`commit`](https://docs.docker.com/reference/commandline/cli/#commit) command doesn't include volume data in the saved image.
 Nagoya offers "persist" as an alternative that works around the `commit` command's limitations.
 Persisting a container will cause a child image to be built from the container's image, with the contents of the volumes added.
 Note that changes outside of the volumes won't be saved, but this shouldn't be an issue if you use [data volume containers](https://docs.docker.com/userguide/dockervolumes/#creating-and-mounting-a-data-volume-container).

+**Note:** Docker host volumes currently don't work on systems with selinux when it is in enforcing mode.
+This breaks persist builds.
+Fix is pending in [Docker Pull #5910](https://github.com/docker/docker/pull/5910).

 ### Configuration